sho-yoshikawa/CSTPortal2/README.md

 To automatically check that you have forgotten your homework

 # Requirement
-chromedriver version "96"
+chromedriver version is "96"
-Selenium4
+using Selenium4
-see requirements.txt
+more detail, see requirements.txt

 # Usage
 1. set your id and password